Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 .. code-block:: bash

-  pip3 install Flask flup lifxlan
+  pip install Flask flup lifxlan

 This installs the Python libraries that the Bardolph code relies on.